cylc/cylc-flow/doc/src/suite-design-guide/general-principles.rst

 Use ``rose suite-run`` *file creation mode* or ``R1`` install tasks to copy files to the self-contained suite run directory at start-up.
-Install tasks are preferred for time-consuming installations because they don't slow the suite start-up process, they can be monitored in the GUI, they can run directly on target platforms, and you can rerun them later without restarting the suite.
+Install tasks are preferred for time-consuming installations because they don't slow the suite start-up process, they can be monitored, they can run directly on target platforms, and you can rerun them later without restarting the suite.
 If you are using symbolic links to install files under your suite directory it is recommended that the linking should be set up to